-Flexter completely automates the whole process of converting XML files to a relational format.
+Flexter completely automates the whole process of converting XML/JSON files to a relational format.
 No custom development is needed.
 This can save up to 80% of the overall conversion costs.
-You don’t need to hire external consultants with XML expertise.
+You don’t need to hire external consultants with XML/JSON expertise.
 As one customer put it recently “You did in one day what would have taken us a year”.

 Flexter eliminates project risk.
-We have seen many XML conversion projects fail.
-The failure rate grows exponentially with the complexity of the XML and data volumes.
+We have seen many XML/JSON conversion projects fail.
+The failure rate grows exponentially with the complexity of the XML/JSON and the volume of data that needs to be converted.

-Flexter significantly shortens the duration of XML projects.
+Flexter significantly shortens the duration of XML/JSON conversion projects.
 Developers can focus on data analytics tasks that add value to the business rather than having to wrangle with XML.

-The Flexter platform consists of three pluggable modules:
+The Flexter platform consists of three plugable modules:

 Schema Analyser (xsd2er)